adlh/fe-example-with-angular/README.md

 ... we would only define the column's key and the method would take care of setting the column's header to the corresponding field's name per default, if no header was specified.
-Later on, we can also add support for adding URL to a model's detail view.
+Later on, we can also add support for adding a URL to a model's detail view.

 ```typescript